Johnson90512/Awesome-Security-Resources/README.md

 [FLARE-VM](https://www.fireeye.com/blog/threat-research/2017/07/flare-vm-the-windows-malware.html) | Virtual Machine dedicated to malware analysis and reverse engineering using Windows 10 built by FireEye.
 [Kali Linux](https://www.kali.org) | Open source linux operating system.
 Lots of built in tools for penetration testing and offensive security.
 [Parrot OS](https://parrotsec.org) | Debian-based linux operting system focused on security and privacy.
 Has lots of built in tools.
-[SIFT Workstation](https://digital-forensics.sans.org/community/downloads) |  a group of free open-source incident response and forensic tools designed to perform detailed digital forensic examinations in a variety of settings.
+[SIFT Workstation](https://digital-forensics.sans.org/community/downloads) |  A group of free open-source incident response and forensic tools designed to perform detailed digital forensic examinations in a variety of settings.

 ### Penetration Testing Tools